 So you found the found the right office space for your business, and you’re ready to sign the lease.
 Great!
 When you read the fine print on a commercial real estate lease, you may notice the landlord included a clause requesting that you agree to a Good Guy Guarantee.
-This clause is most commonly found in New York City office space leases.
+This Good Guy Clause is most commonly found in New York City office space leases.

 It’s a legal promise that if for any reason the tenant becomes unable to continue paying rent for the space, he or she will give the landlord proper notification (usually three month’s notice), vacate the premises, and pay all rental fees up until the date of departure.

-What is a Good Guy Guarantee?
+What is a Good Guy Guarantee (also known as a Good Guy Clause)?
 Essentially, it’s a legal promise that if for any reason the tenant becomes unable to continue paying rent for the space, he or she will give the landlord proper notification (usually three month’s notice), vacate the premises, and pay all rental fees up until the date of departure.
 As long as the tenant leaves the space in great condition, the landlord will not hold him or her legally responsible for the remaining lease payments after the office space is vacated.
 This contract is a way for landlords to protect themselves without charging additional upfront fees such as a security deposit or additional month’s rent.

-So is the Good Guy Guarantee, well, good?
+So is NYC’s Good Guy Guarantee, well, good?
 Let’s examine two different situations that involve breaking a lease, one with a lease that involved a Good Guy Guarantee and one that did not.

 Breaking a Lease that has a Good Guy Guarantee